 Albion Wilson was born in Topsham Maine in 1842.
 His early years are a mystery.
 The 1860 census showed him living in Topsham with his parents.
 He married Lunette Porter in 1877.
-They and their one year old son Frank were in Lincoln Maine in 1880.
-Albion listed his livelihood at that time as ‘druggist’.
+They and their one-year-old son Frank were in Lincoln Maine in 1880.
+Albion listed his livelihood at that time as a ‘druggist’.
 He acquired most of the land for our subject from his father Jesse in 1890.
 In 1894 he purchased from the Deering Land Company a sliver of land a mere 12 feet wide abutting the north side of his property.
-No reason is given for this purchase but my suspicion is he needed the extra width to allow him to build the house he planned while maintaining required set backs.
-The parcel of land is visible on the current tax maps due to it’s odd size relative to the remainder of the lot.
+No reason is given for this purchase but my suspicion is he needed the extra width to allow him to build the house he planned while maintaining the required setbacks.
+The parcel of land is visible on the current tax maps due to its odd size relative to the remainder of the lot.

 It is the timing of this purchase that leads me to a build date of around 1895

 Alice Hall purchased the land and house from Albion in 1905.
 Wilson by this time was living in South Portland.
 Alice and her husband Lincoln would raise their son Lincoln Jr in the house.
 Lincoln Sr died in 1926.
 Alice remained in the house until 1942.

 The house is a very well proportioned cube with a nicely scaled cross-gabled roof capping it off.
 There is a two-story ell projecting from the back.
 It has almost every detail on the Queen Anne checklist.

 - Strong emphasis on horizontal lines